TobyDavenn/privesc/Windowsprivesc.md

 Could now type -- run /post/multi/recon/local_exploit_suggestor, use exploits suggested.

 <h2>pre requists </h2>
+Move Powerview.ps1 to machine and invoke all checks <br>

 <h3>If on a box check perms and check other users</h3>
 whoami /priv